interacsean/errable/README.md

 Simply put, the program flow can not be easily expressed, nor could it be annotated or determined by the type signatures.

-Returning an expressive type (our Errable) solves this problem of multiple return types.
+Returning an union type (Errable<E, T>) solves this problem of multiple return types.

 **A more practical example**